Bobath concept

 The Bobath concept is an approach to neurological rehabilitation that is applied in patient assessment and treatment (such as with adults after stroke or children with cerebral palsy).
 The goal of applying the Bobath concept is to promote motor learning for efficient motor control in various environments, thereby improving participation and function.
 This is done through specific patient handling skills to guide patients through the initiation and completing of intended tasks.
 This approach to neurological rehabilitation is multidisciplinary, primarily involving physiotherapists, occupational therapists, and speech and language therapists.
 In the United States, the Bobath concept is also known as 'neuro-developmental treatment' (NDT).

 The concept and its international tutors / instructors have embraced neuroscience and the developments in understanding motor control, motor learning, neuroplasticity and human movement science.
 They believe that this approach continues to develop.

 The Bobath concept is named after its inventors: Berta Bobath (physiotherapist) and Karel Bobath (a psychiatrist/neurophysiologist).
 Their work focused mainly on patients with cerebral palsy and stroke.
 The main problems of these patient groups resulted in a loss of the standard postural reflex mechanism and regular movements.
 The Bobath concept was focused on regaining regular movements through re-education at its earliest inception.
 Since then, it has evolved to incorporate new information on neuroplasticity, motor learning, and motor control.
 Therapists that practice the Bobath concept today also embrace the goal of developing optimal movement patterns through the use of orthotics and appropriate compensations instead of aiming for ultimately "normal" movement patterns.

+The Bobath Centre in Watford, UK is a specialist therapy, treatment & training facility and the home of the Bobath Concept.